Docstore

 Queries support the following methods:

-• Where: Describes a condition on a document.
-You can ask whether a field is equal to, greater than, or less than a value.
-The “not equals” comparison isn’t supported, because it isn’t portable across providers.
+• where(fieldPath, op, value): Describes a condition on a document.
+The supported FilterOperation values are EQUAL, GREATER_THAN, LESS_THAN, GREATER_THAN_OR_EQUAL_TO, LESS_THAN_OR_EQUAL_TO, IN, and NOT_IN.
+A “not equals” comparison isn’t supported because it isn’t portable across providers.

-• Limit: Limits the number of documents in the result.
+• limit(n): Limits the number of documents in the result.

 Advanced Usage